phantomzone-org/phantom/README.md

 ./setup.sh
 ```

-The script clones `pouply`, our FHE backend library, and initialises necessary submodules. `poulpy` is cloned at `..`, that is parent directory of `phantom`.
+The script clones `pouply`, our FHE backend library, and initializes the submodules. `poulpy` is cloned at `..`, that is parent directory of `phantom`.

 After this you're ready to run examples under `compiler-tests`.